ziming/CRUD/CONTRIBUTING.md

 **[Open an issue](https://github.com/laravel-backpack/crud) and tell the community you are willing to submit a PR.** We usually end up with better solutions when we talk about it and everybody pitches in with their opinion.
 Plus, some features might be better presented as a separate package, a tutorial or a code snippet.

+PR Rules:

+- **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.

+- **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - The easiest way to apply the conventions is to install [PHP Code Sniffer](http://pear.php.net/package/PHP_CodeSniffer).
+It's ok to push non-PSR-2 code, but know that [StyleCI](https://styleci.io/) will convert it after the merge.

 # Discovered a bug?

 **Step 1.
 [Open an issue](https://github.com/laravel-backpack/crud).** Please include: